reselbob/innosoft/microservices-architecture/01-wisesayings/README.md

 deleted even if it's associated with an existing container
 * `reselbob/wisesayings:beta` is the name of the container image to delete

-## To build and run within an existing Kubernetes cluster
+## Exercise 3: Build and run Wise Sayings within an existing Kubernetes cluster

 In this exercise we're going to build out Wise Sayings as a Kubernetes Deployment and Service